appwrite/demos-for-functions/dart/object-detection/README.md

 # 🚮 Clean up files in your storage older than XX days
-A sample Dart Cloud Function for deleting files that are older than XX days on a schedule.
+A Dart Cloud Function for detecting objects in an uploaded image.

 ## 📝 Environment Variables
 Go to Settings tab of your Cloud Function.
 Add the following environment variables.